Magnetoelastic signatures of the conical state and charge density waves in antiferromagnetic FeGe

-Below $T\approx 60\,\mathrm{K}$, the magnetic state of FeGe evolves into a spin-canted phase in which the Fe moments progressively tilt away from the $c$ axis toward the kagome plane, forming a double-cone-like spin configuration with a finite in-plane component, Fig.~\ref{fig:lcone}(a) and (b)~\cite{Bernhard1984,Bernhard1988}.
-In this regime, neutron diffraction and inelastic neutron scattering measurements further suggest the emergence of incommensurate magnetic correlations characterized by a modulation of the magnetic order along the $c$ axis~\cite{Beckman1973,Chen2024a,Klemm2025}.
-Taken together, these neutron diffraction and spectroscopy results demonstrate that the magnetic, charge, and lattice degrees of freedom become strongly intertwined below $\sim 100\,\mathrm{K}$~\cite{Teng2024}.
-Such low-energy spin, charge, and orbital fluctuations contribute to the corresponding electronic susceptibilities, which renormalize the elastic constants of the material and thereby influence the propagation of acoustic waves~\cite{Hauspurg2024, Luthi2007}.
-The velocity of an acoustic mode is given by $v=\sqrt{C/\rho}$, where $C$ denotes the elastic constant and $\rho$ the material density.
+The hexagonal kagome antiferromagnet FeGe has recently emerged as a model system to study the intertwined degrees of freedom.
+It crystallizes in a centrosymmetric $P6/mmm$ structure, where Fe kagome layers are separated by Ge hexagonal networks [Fig.~\ref{fig:lcone}(a)].
+Below $T_N \approx 410$~K, FeGe exhibits A-type collinear antiferromagnetic (AFM) order, with ferromagnetically aligned spins within the kagome planes and AFM stacking along the $c$ axis~\cite{Carrander1970, Bernhard1988}.
+In addition, a charge-density-wave (CDW) transition at $T_{\mathrm{CDW}} \approx 110$~K introduces a structural superlattice driven by partial dimerization of Ge atoms~\cite{Teng2022, Chen2022, Chen2024, Klemm2025, Wu2024, Shi2025, Bonetti2024, Wenzel2024}, accompanied by enhanced magnetic moment~\cite{Teng2022, Subires2025, Han2025, Zhou2023}.
+Upon cooling below $T_{\mathrm{1}} \approx 60$~K, the magnetic structure evolves into a canted double-cone state [Fig.~\ref{fig:lcone}(a),(b)], characterized by a finite in-plane spin component and a modulation along the $c$ axis~\cite{Bernhard1984,Bernhard1988,Beckman1973,Chen2024a,Klemm2025}.

+The coexistence of CDW order and noncollinear magnetism places FeGe in a regime where multiple collective modes interact on comparable energy scales.
+Low-energy spin, charge, and lattice fluctuations contribute to the relevant electronic susceptibilities, which renormalize the elastic constants \(C\) and thereby affect the propagation of acoustic waves with velocity \(v=\sqrt{C/\rho}\), where \(\rho\) is the mass density~\cite{Hauspurg2024, Luthi2007}.
 Consequently, sound velocity measurements provide direct access to fluctuation-induced changes in the elastic response.
-In metallic antiferromagnets, both magnons and low-energy spin fluctuations couple to strain via exchange-striction and magnetic anisotropy mechanisms, making the elastic constants sensitive to magnetic correlations~\cite{Zherlitsyn2014, sourd2024}.
-Ultrasound experiments therefore offer a powerful probe of the interplay between spin, charge, and lattice degrees of freedom across competing ordered phases~\cite{Luthi2007, Zherlitsyn2014, Tsurkan2017}.
+In metallic antiferromagnets, both magnons and low-energy spin fluctuations couple to strain via exchange-striction and magnetic anisotropy mechanisms, making the elastic constants sensitive to magnetic correlations and various competing ordered phases~\cite{Luthi2007,Zherlitsyn2014, Tsurkan2017,sourd2024}.